levigutt/testsimple-php/readme.md

 $tests = new Tester(5); # will fail unless exactly 5 tests are run
 ```

-when using `prove.php`, the test object is constructed withtout a test plan, but you can add one later:
+when using `prove.php`, the test object is constructed without a test plan, but you can add one later:
 ```php
 $tests->plan_count = 5;
 ```